Chevrolet Cruze

+In 2025, the Cruze was revived as a rebadged Chevrolet Monza for the Middle East.

 Previously, the nameplate has been used for a version of a subcompact hatchback car produced under a joint venture with Suzuki from 2001 to 2007, and was based on the Suzuki Ignis.

 Nameplate disambiguation

 Before the release of the global Chevrolet Cruze compact sedan in 2008, General Motors made use of the name "Cruze" between 2001 and 2008 in Japan, Australia (as Holden Cruze), and New Zealand.
 Announced as the Chevrolet YGM1 concept car at the Tokyo Motor Show in 1999, the original Cruze was derived from the subcompact Suzuki Ignis five-door hatchback (known as the Suzuki Swift in Japan).
 Despite the Chevrolet branding, the YGM1, like the production car, was the work of GM's Australian arm, Holden.
 Along with the styling, Holden executed most of the engineering work and were responsible for devising the "Cruze" nameplate.
 The Cruze came either with a 1.3- or 1.5-liter engine coupled to either five-speed manual or four-speed automatic transmissions.

 Manufactured by Suzuki in Japan, GM revealed the production Chevrolet Cruze in October 2001, with Japanese sales commencing the following month.
 From 2002 through to 2006 this generation of Cruze was sold in Australia (as Holden) and New Zealand (as Chevrolet).

 The production Cruze had standard front-wheel drive, with all-wheel drive optional.
 Chevrolet pursued a marketing strategy that positioned the high-riding Cruze as a light-duty sport utility vehicle (SUV).
 This contrasted with Suzuki's approach with the Ignis marketed as a conventional passenger model.
 From 2003, Suzuki of Europe began manufacturing the Cruze as the Suzuki Ignis—representing a facelift of the original Ignis, but only for European markets.